-Welcome to the Healthcare Simulation Center in the College of nursing at South Dakota State University.
+Welcome to the Healthcare Simulation Center (HCSC) in the College of nursing at South Dakota State University.

 - Core Values: People-centered, Creativity, Integrity, Diversity, Excellence

 Table of Contents

 - Section I: Code of Conduct

 - Section II: Tours

 - Section II: Attendance

 - Section V: Simulation Scenarios

 - Section VII: Ethics and Safety